Bira/octopus-carnival/_drafts/dfrg-adventurers-holy-warrior.md

 creation.

-As front-liners, Holy Warriors would definitely benefit from spending those quirk points on extra money.
+As front-liners, Holy Warriors would definitely benefit from spending those quirk points on extra money for better armor and weapons.